|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Clearly the electrical energy cost per kWh must be very low and/or the waste heat from the electrolysis process must have value for displacing purchased heating fuel in order for production of methanol from electrolytic hydrogen to make economic sense.

-HYDROGEN ENERGY STORAGE:
+HYDROGEN GAS ENERGY STORAGE:

-In certain geographically favorable locations it may make sense to use large diameter high pressure steel pipelines filled with hydrogen to both store and transport energy.
+Along certain geographically favorable corridors it may make sense to use large diameter high pressure steel pipelines filled with hydrogen to both store and transport energy.
 The issue is that locations favorable for wind energy generation tend to be along sea coasts.
 Canada has one of the longest sea coasts in the world.
 However, much of the Canadian population does not live near the sea coast.
 Hence moving wind energy from locations where it is economic to generate to major population centers requires long energy transmission corridors.
 If the energy is transmitted via a high voltage electric transmission line the energy losses are low but the transmission line provides almost no energy storage.
 If the energy is transmitted via hydrogen gas in a pipeline the energy losses at each end of the circuit are relatively high but the pipe itself provides energy storage that is essential to give value to wind generated energy.
 A further advantage of this strategy is that part of the hydrogen can be directly used to displace natural gas in residential heating.

 The success of the hydrogen gas energy transmission scheme rests on the existence of sufficient seasonal hydraulic energy storage elsewhere in the electricity system to balance out seasonality in the wind generation.
 In British Columbia and Washington State there are immense amounts of seasonal hydraulic energy storage on the Columbia and Peace Rivers.
-There is favorable wind generation along the west coast of Alaska.
-There are existing energy transmission corridors to Prince Rupert and to Kidimat.
+There is favorable wind generation along the south and west coasts of Alaska.
+There are existing energy transmission corridors to Prince Rupert and to Kitimat.
 Thus if the governments of Alaska, British Columbia and Washington State act together and resolve the necessary treaty issues there is potential for wind generation to play a major role in the Pacific North West.

 The situation for wind generation in Ontario is not nearly so rosy.
 In Northern Ontario close to Hudson's Bay and James Bay there is good natural wind generation.
 A hydrogen pipeline could be built from northern Ontario to southern Ontario.
 However, Ontario is missing a critical ingrediant which is seasonal hydraulic energy storage to balance seasonality in wind generation.
 While access to some of Quebec's hydraulic energy storage might be achieved via a transmission intertie, the costs of that intertie are very high and the amount of seasonal hydraulic energy storage that Quebec might provide is not sufficient to meet Ontario's projected requirements as existing nuclear reactors reach the ends of their working lives.